 CTSH Bonus Share Plan.
-In connection with the Castle Transmission Services (Holdings) Ltd. Bonus Share Plan (the "CTSH Bonus Share Plan"), CTSH has executed the Employee Benefit Trust (the "CTSH Trust"), a discretionary settlement for the benefit of past and present CTI employees, directors and their families.
-CTI employees and directors are able to participate in the CTSH Bonus Share Plan by foregoing a portion of their annual bonuses awarded by the Company in consideration for options to purchase shares of the Company's common stock held by the CTSH Trust at predetermined prices per share depending upon the year in which the investment is made.
-The predetermined price for 1997 investment was (Pounds)13.00 (\$21.70) per unit (each of which will be converted into seven shares of common stock upon consummation of the Roll-Up), and the CTI board has determined that the predetermined price for any investment in 1998 and 1999 will be (Pounds)16.90 (\$28.21) and (Pounds)21.97 (\$36.68) respectively.
+In connection with the CTSH bonus share plan, CTSH has executed the employee benefit trust, a discretionary settlement for the benefit of past and present Castle Transmission employees, directors and their families.
+Castle Transmission employees and directors are able to participate in the CTSH bonus share plan by foregoing a portion of their annual bonuses awarded by us in consideration for options to purchase shares of our common stock held by the CTSH trust at predetermined prices per share depending upon the year in which the investment is made.
+The predetermined price for 1997 investment was (Pounds)13.00 (\$21.70) per unit, with each unit to be converted into seven shares of common stock upon completion of the roll-up, and the Castle Transmission board has determined that the predetermined price for any investment in 1998 and 1999 will be (Pounds)16.90 (\$28.21) and (Pounds)21.97 (\$36.68) respectively.

-All outstanding options granted pursuant to the CTSH Bonus Share Plan are vested and may be exercised in whole or in part at the discretion of the option holder prior to the lapsing of the ${\sf CTSH}$ option.
-All options will lapse on the earlier of (i) the first anniversary of the option holder's death, (ii) six months after the termination of the option holder's employment with the Company, (iii) six months following a Corporate Event, (iv) the option holder being adjudicated bankrupt under U.K. law, (v) the surrender of the option or (vi) the seventh anniversary of the grant of the option.
-In order to satisfy the demand created by the exercise of options granted pursuant to the CTSH Bonus Share Plan, the CTSH Trustee has been granted a call option by the Company ("the U.K. Option Agreement") to purchase up to 149,709 shares of common stock from the Company at a price of (Pounds)1.86 (\$3.11) per share, the funds for which are to be contributed to the CTSH Trust by CTSH (which has already provided for such payment in its financial statements).
-Currently there are outstanding options to purchase 149,709 shares of common stock from the CTSH Trustee for a nominal sum upon exercise.
-Following the Offering, CTI employees and directors will continue to be able to effectively invest a proportion of their annual bonuses in common stock of the Company under the CTSH Bonus Share Plan for the fiscal years 1998 and 1999.
-Thereafter, no additional options will be granted under the CTSH Share Bonus Plan.
-Grants under the CTSH Bonus Share Plan are determined by converting monetary awards into options to purchase shares at predetermined prices.
+All outstanding options granted under the CTSH bonus share plan are vested and may be exercised in whole or in part at the discretion of the option holder prior to the lapsing of the option.
+All options will lapse on the earlier of:

+- (1) the first anniversary of the option holder's death, - (2) six months after the termination of the option holder's employment, - (3) six months following the occurrence of one of the corporate events described above. - (4) the option holder being adjudicated bankrupt under U.K. law, - (5) the surrender of the option or - (6) the seventh anniversary of the grant of the option.

+In order to satisfy the demand created by the exercise of options granted under the CTSH bonus share plan, the CTSH trustee has been granted a call option by us to purchase up to 149,709 shares of common stock from us at a price of (Pounds)1.86 (\$3.11) per share, the funds for which are to be contributed to the CTSH trust by CTSH, which has already provided for such payment in its financial statements.
+Currently there are outstanding options to purchase 149,709 shares of common stock from the CTSH trustee for a nominal sum upon exercise.
+Castle Transmission employees and directors continue to be able to effectively invest a proportion of their annual bonuses in our common stock under the CTSH bonus share plan for the fiscal years 1998 and 1999.
+Thereafter, no additional options will be granted under the CTSH bonus share plan.
+Grants under the CTSH bonus share plan are determined by converting monetary awards into options to purchase shares at predetermined prices.

 CTSH Option Grants to Certain Executives.
 In January and April of 1998, CTSH granted options to purchase a total of 300,000 ordinary shares and 299,700,000 preference shares of CTSH to Ted B. Miller, Jr., David L. Ivy and George E. Reese.
-These options are vested in full and have converted into options to purchase 1,890,000 shares of the Company's common stock at an exercise price of (Pounds)1.43 and 210,000 shares of the Company's common stock at an exercise price of (Pounds)3.57.
-Upon the Roll-Up, the exercise prices were set in U.S. dollars at \$2.31 for the (Pounds)1.43 exercise price and \$5.96 for the (Pounds)3.57 exercise price.
+These options are vested in full and have converted into options to purchase 1,890,000 shares of our common stock at an exercise price of (Pounds)1.43 and 210,000 shares of our common stock at an exercise price of (Pounds)3.57.
+When we completed the roll-up, the exercise prices were set in U.S. dollars at \$2.31 for the (Pounds)1.43 exercise price and \$5.96 for the (Pounds)3.57 exercise price.